Christopher J. Ryan, Jr.

 Christopher J. (CJ) Ryan, Jr. joined the faculty in 2018.
 Previously, he was a doctoral fellow at the American Bar Foundation, where he maintains affiliated scholar status.

 His research uses econometric methods to examine how organizations make decisions about their fiscal, real, and intellectual property assets, especially in response to legal and economic market forces.
-In addition to his scholarship in the areas of intellectual property and business law, he studies the legal profession and the economics of legal education, as well as risk tolerance of and labor market returns to law school graduates.
-His articles have appeared in law reviews, such as the Alabama Law Review and the NYU Journal of Intellectual Property and Entertainment Law, as well as peer-reviewed journals, including Research in Higher Education and the Journal of College & University Law.
+In addition to his scholarship in the areas of intellectual property and business law, he studies the legal profession and the economics of legal education, including the risk tolerance of and labor market returns to law school graduates.
+His articles have appeared in law reviews, such as the Alabama Law Review, the Illinois Law Review, and the NYU Journal of Intellectual Property and Entertainment Law, as well as peer-reviewed journals, including Research in Higher Education and the Journal of College & University Law.
 His scholarship has been cited in the Washington Post, Politico, Above the Law, and Inside Higher Ed.
-He teaches Wills & Trusts, Statistics for Lawyers, and Property, and he has also taught master’s level courses on organizations and administration.
+He teaches Property, Wills & Trusts, Law & Economics, and Statistics for Lawyers, and he has also taught master’s level courses on organizations and administration.

 When he is not teaching or researching, he enjoys running, yoga, spending time with his family, live music, and college football.